-- Peel and slice an onion and set it a side
+- While we are waiting for the beef, peel and slice 1-2 onions and set it a side

-- Peel and roughly chop the garlic and set it a side
+- Peel and roughly chop 4 cloves garlic and set it a side

-- Peel and chop the carrot into 2 inch chunks and set it aside
+- Peel and chop 2 large carrots into 2 inch chunks and set it aside

-- Peel the dried outer layer of the lemongrass and cut off the dried tips and discard it.
+- Peel the dried outer layer of 2 stalks lemongrass and cut off the dried tips at the top and discard it.
 Wash the lemongrass to remove any sand.
 Cut the lemongrass into 2-3 inch chunks and smash it with a rolling pin or the blunt back of your knife to release the oils.

 Putting It Together

-- Place a large heavy bottom pot over the stove on medium heat and add a bit of oil with 1-2 tablespoons of butter
+- Place a large heavy bottom pot or a dutch oven over the stove on medium heat and add a bit of oil with 2-3 tablespoons butter

 - When the pot is hot, add the beef in one at a time, careful not too crowd it too much.
 Brown the beef in batches.
 (The beef browns better if you touch it less, it gives it a chance to form a crust)

-- Add in the tomato paste and mix everything well, cook for another 2-3 minutes
+- Add in ¼ cup tomato paste and mix everything well, cook for another 2-3 minutes

 - Bring it to a boil.
-Once it has started boiling, reduce the heat to low and put a lid on it.
-Set a timer for 2 1/2 hours.
+Once it has started boiling, reduce the heat to low and put a lid on it and let it simmer.
+Set a timer for 2 ½ hours.
 (If you are using oxtail or beef shank, you will need to cook it a lot longer, by approximately 1 hour more)

-- Once 2 1/2 hours has passed, check the beef for tenderness.
+- Once 2 ½ hours have passed, stir the stew and check the beef for tenderness.
 If it is still tough continue to cook it for another 30 minutes.
 If the stew needs more liquid, add more beef broth or water.

 - Once it is tender, add in the carrots and continue to cook it for another 30 minutes with the lid on until the carrots are soft

-- Add the fish sauce and adjust it to your taste
+- Add 3 tablespoons fish sauce and adjust it to your taste

-- Use the same steps in 'Putting It Together', but once the stew is done add in 1-3 cups of beef broth (depending on how thin you want the soup)
+- Once the stew is done, add in 1-3 cup beef broth (depending on how thin you want the soup)

 - Add fish sauce to taste

 - Serve with noodles and thinly sliced sweet onions.
-Garnish with lime wedges and basil.
+Garnish with lime wedges and thai basil.